skratchdot/npm-dview/README.md

 ## Release History ##

+- Version 0.3.0 - Released June 2, 2014

+  - No longer throwing error when only devDependencies are found

-- Version 0.1.0 - Released April 13, 2013
+- Version 0.2.0 - Released May 18, 2013

-  - Initial Implementation
+  - Adding hardcoded column widths

 - Version 0.1.1 - Released May 3, 2013